Many activities in Teamwork involve working with cross-sections of your organization.

-Note: Default projects are available on the per-user Premium plan and above.
+Note: Default projects are available on per-user Premium/Grow plans and above.

 One of the greatest benefits of Teams is the added efficiency it can introduce to your workflow in the assignment of project items.
 You can now assign various items based on team or company.

 Dynamic assignment can be utilized in the following ways:

 Assigning an item to a team/company acts as a dynamic assignment.
 This means that if more members are added to that team/company in the future, they will automatically be assigned to the item.
 Likewise, they will be removed from the assignment if they are removed from the team.

 One thing to note is that for tasks assigned to a team/company, you won't be able to generate separate tasks for each team/company member via the Create a task for each assignee option.

 Another time-saving benefit to using teams is the ability to notify specific teams or companies in one go on comments and messages.

 Rather than searching through the people picker and selecting the relevant people one by one, you can now select the associated team or company.
 Any current team members will then be notified.

 If individual users were already set to be notified and you then select to notify a team where they are a member, their name will be removed from the notify list as they will already be counted as part of the team.